-Item 12.
-Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters.
+Item 12 Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters.

-The following table sets forth information available to us at March 15, 2021 with respect to our ordinary shares held by:
+The following table sets forth information available to us at March 15, 2022 with respect to our ordinary shares held by:

-- each person known by us to be the beneficial owner of more than 5% of our outstanding shares of ordinary shares; - · each of our executive officers and directors; and - all our executive officers and directors as a group.
+- each person known by us to be the beneficial owner of more than 5% of our outstanding shares of ordinary shares; - each of our executive officers and directors; and - all our executive officers and directors as a group.

 Unless otherwise indicated, we believe that all persons named in the table have sole voting and investment power with respect to all shares of ordinary shares beneficially owned by them.
-The following table does not reflect record or beneficial ownership of the Private Placement Warrants as these are not exercisable within 60 days of March 15, 2021.
+The following table does not reflect record or beneficial ownership of the Private Placement Warrants as these are not exercisable within 60 days of March 15, 2022.

-Class A o rdinary shares Class B or dinary shares(2)
+Class A ordi Beneficially Owned nary shares Approximate Percentage of Class Issued and Outstanding Ordinary Shares Class B ordin Beneficially Owned ary shares(2) Approximate Percentage of Class Issued and Outstanding Ordinary Shares

-Beneficially Owned Approximate Percentage of Class Issued and Outstanding Ordinary Shares Beneficially Owned Approximate Percentage of Class Issued and Outstanding Ordinary Shares
+Name and Address of Beneficial Owner(1)

-Name and Address of Beneficial Owner(1) Ü
+RMG Sponsor III, LLC (our sponsor)(3) - - 12,075,000 20.0%

-RMG Sponsor II, LLC (our sponsor)(3) 8,625,000 20.0%
+D. James Carpenter(3) - - 12,075,000 20.0%

-D. James Carpenter(3) 8,625,000 20.0%
+Robert S. Mancini(3) - - 12,075,000 20.0%

-Robert S. Mancini(3) 8,625,000 20.0%
+Philip Kassin(3) - - 12,075,000 20.0%

-Philip Kassin(3) 8,625,000 20.0%
+Wesley Sima(4) - - -

-Wesley Sima(4)
+W. Grant Gregory(4) - - -

-W. Grant Gregory(4)
+Craig Broderick(4) - - -

-Craig Broderick(4)
+W. Thaddeus Miller(4) - - -

-W. Thaddeus Miller(4)
+Catherine Rice(4) - - -

-Catherine Rice(4)
+Aristeia Capital, L.L.C.
+(5) 3,400,773 7.0%

-All directors, officers and director nominees as a group
+All directors, officers and director nominees as a group (8 individuals) 12,075,000 20.0%

-(8 individuals) 8,625,000 20.0%
+Less than one percent.

-\ Less than one percent.
+(1) Unless otherwise noted, the business address of each of the following entities or individuals is c/o RMG Acquisition Corp.
+III, 57 Ocean, Suite 403, 5775 Collins Avenue, Miami Beach, Florida 33140.

-- (1) Unless otherwise noted, the business address of each of the following entities or individuals is c/o RMG Acquisition Corporation II, 50 West Street, Suite 40C, New York, NY 10006. - (2) Class B ordinary shares will convert into Class A ordinary shares on a one-for-one basis, subject to adjustment, as described in the section entitled "Description of Securities" in our prospectus filed with the SEC pursuant to Rule 424(b)(4) (File Nos.
-333-249342 and 333-251244). - (3) RMG Sponsor II, LLC is the record holder of the shares reported herein.
-Each of our officers, directors and certain members of our Advisory Board is or will be, directly or indirectly, a member of RMG Sponsor II, LLC.
-MKC Investments LLC is the sole managing member of RMG Sponsor II, LLC, and Messrs.
+- (2) Class B ordinary shares will convert into Class A ordinary shares on a one-for-one basis, subject to adjustment, as described in the section entitled "Description of Securities" in our prospectus filed with the SEC pursuant to Rule 424(b)(4) (File No. 333-251889). - (3) RMG Sponsor III, LLC is the record holder of the shares reported herein.
+Each of our officers, directors and certain members of our Advisory Board is or will be, directly or indirectly, a member of RMG Sponsor III, LLC.
+MKC Investments LLC is the sole managing member of RMG Sponsor III, LLC, and Messrs.
 Carpenter, Mancini and Kassin are the managing members of MKC Investments LLC.
-As such, they may be deemed to have or share beneficial ownership of the Class B ordinary shares held directly by RMG Sponsor II, LLC.
+As such, they may be deemed to have or share beneficial ownership of the Class B ordinary shares held directly by RMG Sponsor III, LLC.
 Each such person disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly. - (4) Does not include any shares indirectly owned by this individual as a result of a profit interest in our sponsor.
-Each of these individuals disclaims beneficial ownership of any shares except to the extent of their pecuniary interest therein.
+Each of these individuals disclaims beneficial ownership of any shares except to the extent of their pecuniary interest therein. - (5) The information in the table above is based solely on information contained in this shareholder's Schedule 13G under the Exchange Act filed by such stockholder with the SEC.
+Aristeia Capital, L.L.C. is the investment manager of, and has voting and investment control with respect to the securities described above held by, one or more private investment funds.
+The address of Aristeia Capital is One Greenwich Plaza, 3rd Floor, Greenwich, CT 06830.